 Milk & Parfait Yotsuba White Cosy

 This café is directly operated by Yotsuba, a famous dairy company from Hokkaido.
-It is incredibly popular, selling heavenly desserts with rich, soft serve made from the finest milk, from classic ice cream to amazing parfaits.
+It is trendy, selling heavenly desserts with rich, soft serve made from the finest milk, from classic ice cream to amazing parfaits.
 Especially delicious are the crepe creations, freshly made with each order.

 4th Floor: Japanese Souvenirs, TV Characters, and Restaurants